Gera-Lind Kolarik: Biography

-In 1988 she founded Evidence Video which produces day-in-the-life documentaries and depositions by witnesses.
+In 1988, she founded Evidence Video which produces day-in-the-life documentaries and depositions by witnesses.
 For one of the cases she worked on, which involved six children killed in a car crash, the trial tapes were shown on the "Today" show, as well as on local TV.

 In 2012, digital (ebook) editions of Prisoners of Fear, I Am Cain and Freed to Kill were published.
 In 2015, audible versions of Prisoners of Fear and I Am Cain also became available.

 Philanthropy

 Kolarik is active in programs that help Chicago-area students from low and middle income families and minority students to gain a better education.
 She sits on the Board of Directors for Queen of Peace High School, an all-girl Catholic school in Burbank, Illinois.

 While visiting China, Kolarik met a university student studying Chinese Literature, Yanfei Hu.
 Kolarik decided to sponsor that student's pursuit of her MBA in the United States.
-Since then Kolarik has sponsored other Chinese students who want to study in the US.
+Since then Kolarik has sponsored other Chinese students who want to study in the U.S.